swarmfund/swarm-masternode/README.md

 ### Run PuTTY again and this time sign in with USERNAME and the password you set above

 ### Install all necessary dependencies
-Enter all commands in italics into the PuTTY console.
+Enter all commands below into the PuTTY console.
 Ensure each command successfully completes before entering the next one.

 ### Install docker-compose
 1. `sudo apt install docker-compose`